Mark Kastelic

-Mark Kastelic (born March 11, 1999) is an American professional ice hockey player for the Ottawa Senators of the National Hockey League (NHL).
-Kastelic was drafted in the fifth round of the 2019 NHL Entry Draft by the Senators.
+Mark Kastelic (born March 11, 1999) is an American professional ice hockey player for the Boston Bruins of the National Hockey League (NHL).
+Kastelic was drafted in the fifth round of the 2019 NHL entry draft by the Ottawa Senators.

 Early life

 Kastelic was born in Phoenix, Arizona.
 Kastelic played his youth ice hockey years with the Phoenix Jr. Coyotes teams while attending Desert Vista High School.

 Playing career

+Amateur

 Kastelic joined the Calgary Hitmen junior team of the Western Hockey League (WHL) in 2015.
 He played five seasons for the Hitmen.
 His best season was 2018–19 when he scored 47 goals and had 77 points.
 He served as team captain for the 2018–19 and 2019–20 seasons.
+He went undrafted twice during his time with Calgary.